d9pouces/Moneta/README.rst

 In the future, I would like to add the following kinds of repositories:

+    * Shinken packages,
+    * Jenkins plugins,
-    * Jetbrains for IntelliJ/PyCharm/PhpStor/Clion plugins,
+    * packages for vim,
     * brew (packaging system for OS X),
     * CPAN for Perl,
     * LaTeX,
-    * Gem for Ruby,
     * PHP,
     * JS.